lad-sapienza/sCMS/README.md

 # s:CMS

 `s:CMS` is an easy to use content management system to generate static sites.
-It is based on Gatsby and implements some data-oriented complements for connecting to remote databases and display maps and tables.
+It is based on [Gatsby.js](https://www.gatsbyjs.com/) and implements some data-oriented components for connecting to databases and display data as maps and/or tables.

-## PRELIMINARY OPERATIONS
+## Preliminary operations

-Here are the preliminary steps to start working with Gatsby JS on your PC:
+The following preliminary operations are meant to help to be productive from scratch.
+Feel free to skip, if you have already a delevoping-orineted environment based on node.js, and Gatsby.js on your computer.

 ### 1. Installing Visual Studio Code (VS Code)

 1. **Download Visual Studio Code**:
    - Go to the official Visual Studio Code website: [https://code.visualstudio.com/](https://code.visualstudio.com/)
-   - Download the appropriate version for your operating system (Windows, macOS, Linux).
+   - Download the appropriate version for your operating system (Windows, mMcOS, Linux).
 2. **Install Visual Studio Code**:
    - Run the downloaded file and follow the instructions to complete the installation.
 3. **Configure Visual Studio Code**:
    - Open VS Code.
-   - Install useful extensions like "Prettier - Code formatter", "ESLint", "MDX" and "Gatsby Snippets" via the extensions marketplace.
+   - Install few useful extensions like `Prettier - Code formatter`, `ESLint`, `MDX` and `Gatsby Snippets` via the extensions marketplace.

 ### 2. Installing Node.js